 MagSafe Battery Pack

-Apple's MagSafe Battery Pack allows users to recharge their iPhone without the hassle of cables or bulky power supplies.
-This multifaceted accessory is able to add about 2,000mAh of power to your iPhone on a single charge, acts as a 15W charger when connected to power, and requires no user input to work.
+Apple's MagSafe Battery Pack allows users to recharge their iPhones without the hassle of cables or bulky power supplies.
+This multifaceted accessory can add about 2,000mAh of power to your iPhone on a single charge, acts as a 15W charger when connected to power, and requires no user input to work.

 ● 15W charging when connected to Lightning

 ● Performs 7.5W wireless charging

 ● Supports reverse wireless charging from connected iPhone

 ● 4.46in x 3.24in x .93in